Armed Forces of Armenia: 2020–present

+On the 2026 Republic Day military parade, Prime Minister Nikol Pashinyan presented the "new army of the Republic of Armenia", including "new weapons, new uniforms and a new ideology".
+He emphasized that the only task of the army was the defense of the internationally recognized sovereign territory of the country.

 Organization and service branches

 The Armenian Armed Forces are Headquartered in Yerevan, where most of the general staff is based.
 The general staff is responsible for operational command of the Armenian Military and its two major branches.
 The armed forces also has the following personnel branches: